openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/hilumOfDentateNucleus
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Hilum of dentate nucleus' is a hilum of neuraxis.
-It is part of the dentate nucleus.
+   :definition: Is a hilum of neuraxis.
+Is part of the dentate nucleus. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002744) ('is_a' and 'relationship')]
-   :description: The mouth of the flasklike dentate nucleus of the cerebellum, directed inward (rostromedial), and giving exit to many of the fibers that compose the superior cerebellar peduncle or brachium conjunctivum.
+   :description: The mouth of the flasklike dentate nucleus of the cerebellum, directed inward (rostromedial), and giving exit to many of the fibers that compose the superior cerebellar peduncle or brachium conjunctivum. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002744)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0105003
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002744#hilum-of-dentate-nucleus-1
    :name: hilum of dentate nucleus